projectodd/openwhisk-katacoda/simple-nodejs-greeting/00-intro.md

 In this scenario, you will deploy a simple javascript function on the OpenShift Cloud Functions FaaS platform.

-**Currently, the setup of OpenWhisk takes up to 8 minutes.
+**Currently, the setup of OpenWhisk takes up to 2 minutes.
 This setup was started when you started this scenario.
-It is recommended that you come back in 8 minutes to proceed with the first step in this scenario.
-We expect to fix this 8 minute delay soon**
+It is recommended that you come back in 2 minutes to proceed with the first step in this scenario.**

 ## Additional Resources